-Skin cancer is preventable.
-By practicing sun safety and avoiding the use of tanning beds you can prevent skin cancer in yourself and in your children.
+Most cases of skin cancer are preventable.
+By practicing sun safety and avoiding the use of tanning beds, you can prevent skin cancer in yourself and your children.
 Remember:

 - Sunburns, especially in childhood, show a strong correlation with the development of melanoma and basal cell carcinoma later in life.

-- A single severe sunburn in childhood may double one’s risk of developing melanoma.
+- A single severe sunburn in childhood can double a person’s risk of developing melanoma.

-- The use of artificial tanning beds has been associated with a significant increase in risk of melanoma, the deadliest form of skin cancer
+- The use of artificial tanning beds has been linked to melanoma, the deadliest form of skin cancer.

-- Stay out of the sun between 10 a.m. and 4 p.m. or any time the UV Index* is 3 or higher
+- Stay out of the sun between 10 a.m. and 4 p.m. or whenever the UV Index* is 3 or higher

-- Cover arms and legs with loose-fitting, tightly woven and lightweight clothing
+- Cover up.
+Cover arms and legs with loose-fitting, tightly woven and lightweight clothing.

-– with UV protection of 400 – block 99% of UVA and UVB – wrap around your eyes to protect the sides of your eyes
+- Wear sunglasses.
+A UV protection of 400 blocks 99% of UVA and UVB rays.
+Wraparound styles wrap to protect the sides of the eyes.